Thumbnail image

 The Conclusion

 Container orchestrators like Kubernetes already effectively function as process managers.
 Using additional process managers inside of a given container is redundant and, as we see in the experiment shared above, confuses the issue of resource allocation inside your cluster.
-The advice provided by gunicorn is good for a virtual machine or bare metal, but when running on containers, use one worker per container and increase the number of containers to scale with your workload.
+The advice provided by gunicorn is good for a virtual machine or bare metal, but when running on containers, use one or two workers per container and increase the number of containers and size of container resources to scale with your workload.